 “With PowerTilt you can save so much time and effort by simply positioning your bucket instead of repositioning the entire machine."

 Wyatt Reed, backhoe operator for West Virginia Department of Highways

-PowerTilt not only saved West Virginia Department of Highways tons of time in the pipe installation, it also saved them tremendous time on the project clean up as well, which reduces labor costs and increases productivity.
+PowerTilt not only saved the West Virginia Department of Highways tons of time in the pipe installation, but it also saved them tremendous time on the project clean-up as well, which reduces labor costs and increases productivity.
 “The PowerTilt cut our project time for installing pipes by 75 percent.
-Previously, the cleanup in landscaped areas required around six or seven men, and with the PowerTilt we can now do a much better-looking job, in a lot less time, with around three men (including the operator),” stated Reed.
+Previously, the cleanup in landscaped areas required around six or seven men, and with the PowerTilt, we can now do a much better-looking job, in a lot less time, with around three men (including the operator),” stated Reed.

 “When we need to repair a pipe there's no better tool than PowerTilt.
 A job that may have taken hours before now takes less than 35 percent of the time with the PowerTilt,”